stsaz/cpspg/linux-xdp-ebpf-programming-guide.md

 A few general notes about I/O on XDP sockets:

+* XDP socket can be attached only to 1 specific RX queue - it can not receive the traffic distributed for other queues.
+The easiest solution to this is just limiting the number of queues to 1.
 * BPF program acts as a packet filter and reroutes the input packets to the userspace.
 * The kernel networking subsystem does not see any traffic unless we decide so in our BPF program.
 * Application code is responsible for crafting and parsing all network protocol headers in each packet.
 * Application code is responsible for keeping track of white/green/red slots in the main memory region.
-* Actual network packet data is not copied anywhere - network card writes the data directly to the application-specified memory region.
+* In best scenario, the actual network packet data is not copied anywhere - network card writes the data directly to the application-specified memory region.
+But in case the driver doesn't support zero-copy mode, then the kernel will copy the data to the application automatically.
-* When processing high load traffic there are no user-kernel context switching per packet vector because the updates on all 4 queues by producer can be directly visible by consumer.
+* When processing high load traffic there is no user-kernel context switching per packet vector, because the updates on all 4 queues by producer can be directly visible by consumer.

 ## Crafting and Parsing ICMP Packets